-Below is a screenshot of Nails.INC’s official animal testing statement:
+Below is a screenshot of what’s currently stated on Nails.INC’s website about its animal testing policy:

-Most imported cosmetics sold in mainland China are required by law to be tested on animals in 2021.
-However, Nails.INC and INC.redible have confirmed they do not sell their products in retail stores in mainland China and therefore they are not required to test on animals.
+Nails.INC has confirmed they do not sell their products in retail stores in mainland China; therefore, they are not required to test on animals.

 When I asked which of Nails.Inc’s products are vegan, the company responded and told me:

 “We would recommend Nails Inc NAILPURE.
 Some products do have animal ingredients such as the NPR pot (nail polish remover pot) with collagen.
 But if there is something in particular you’re looking at, it’s best to send a list for us to go through it and come back to you in detail.”